 The story of Esau and Jacob seems a variation on that in certain respects.
 As discussed in the Interview section, Jacob represents the inner, mystic life, while Esau, the hunter, represents that of the physical, just as we have with the above stories the split between the civilized man and the wild man, the civilized man representing also the interior, mystic life.
 And just as we have a rebirth theme in the story of Gilgamesh and Enkidu, so do we find a rebirth had with Jacob.

 Not only did Jacob wrestle with his twin Esau in the womb and struggle with him throughout life, he would eventually wrestle with a mysterious being (often taken as angelic) and be lamed.
 He died in Egypt, according to Bible lore, his son Joseph being the one who took the Hebrews into Egypt during a time of famine.
 Thinking of the story in relation to the film, one needs to look upon it not literally, or to do with nations, but dealing with archetypes, human nature and attempts to relate that nature to the cosmos at large.
 Rather than two individuals they are archetypes, Esau and Jacob representing dualities that form a whole.
 In the story of Jacob and Esau, Esau is the hunter, and Jacob is the supplanter, his name signifying a catching by the heel.
 Jacob is supposed to be the good guy, but his actions can be pretty loathsome.
 Which happens in many biblical tales.
-People doing absolutely loathsome things but because they were said to be communing with God and doing that God's will (at least in other instances), they're not reviled.
+People do loathsome things but because they were said to be communing with God and doing that God's will (at least in other instances), they're not reviled.
 Instead they are heroes and counted as righteous.

 And Jacob was left alone; and there wrestled a man with him until the breaking of the day.
 And when he saw that he prevailed not against him, he touched the hollow of his thigh; and the hollow of Jacob's thigh was out of joint, as he wrestled with him.